 WHAT TO EAT AND DRINK IN BRUSSELS

 18. Belgian chocolate.
 A local told me that although there are plenty of expensive chocolate shops lining the streets in Brussels, the best Belgian chocolate is lining the shelves in the supermarkets.
-So I sampled quite a few flavours and brands, focusing on praline of course!
+So I sampled quite a few flavours and brands, but focused on praline of course.
 Check out my personal favourites: Guylian, Côte d’Or and Galler.
 I’ve also heard Dolfin chocolate is a must.

 19. Eat fries at Fritland.
 On my walking tour, our guide told us that Fritland has the best fries in Brussels.
 So naturally we went there for lunch after our tour.
 There was quite a line for a Friday lunchtime, but it moved quickly.
 Meal options include fries, fries and sauce, and other dishes like sandwiches and crumbed chicken.
 The secret to Belgian fries is that they are double fried, which means they are extra crispy.
 This is exactly how I like my fries, so naturally I was in heaven and went back on more than one occasion.